nelsonjchen/c3-faux-touch-keyboard/README.md

 #### Optional Customizations

 It is a mechanical keyboard!
 You can replace the stock red switches with whatever you like along with the keycaps.
-Tactile switch replacement is popular.
+Tactile or clickly switch replacement is popular.
 Keycaps/Switches are also sold on Amazon, AliExpress, and wherever you want to buy them.
 You might spend more on switches and keycaps than the keyboard.

 ### Male USB-C to Female USB-A cable